arnowelzel/lightbox-photoswipe/readme.txt

 = How to disable the plugin in certain pages/posts =

+Please note: the order of the parameters have changed in version 1.90.

 Some other plugins use PhotoSwipe as well and there may be a conflict - for example with the product pages of WooCommerce.

 You can either configure the pages/posts manually in the settings or you can use the filter `lbwps_enabled`.
 This filter gets the ID of the current page/post and if the lightbox is currently enabled (`true` or `false`).
 If the filter returns `true`, the lightbox will be used, if it returns `false` the lightbox will be disabled - which means, no scripts and stylesheets will be included at all on the current page/post.